cdomet-d/transcendence/.doc/databases.md

 * language_code &rarr; text
 * translation &rarr; text

 The word column is meant to hold the key or phrase identifier.
-The language_code column holds the language code (dah), like "English" or "French".
+The language_code column holds the language code (dah), like "en" or "French".
 And lastly the translation will hold the translation of the word in it's targeted language code.
 So for example we could have :
 * word == "hello"
 * language_code == "French"